Support, Networking, and Meet Up Groups

 Sibshops

 Sibshops offer an opportunity for brothers and sisters of children with disabilities to get peer support and education within a recreational context.
 This free series includes a fun mix of information, games, activities, and discussion.
-Children between the ages of 7-15 years old who have a sibling with a disability are encouraged to participate.
-For more information, contact Lee Anna Sanders at 314-817-2269.
+Children between the ages of 7 to 12 years old who have a sibling with a disability are encouraged to participate.
+For more information, contact April Nixon at anixon@slarc.org or 314-941-1659.

-Unless otherwise noted, all groups meet via Zoom and are free to attend.
+Unless otherwise noted, all groups are free to attend.
 Advance registration is required.
+If you have questions about our support groups, please click here.